Spartanrme/fast-flip/README.md

 # Fast Flip!
+Token Tools

-Foundry VTT addon that allows for quick horizontal and vertical mirroring of selected tokens or tiles.
+Foundry VTT addon that introduces a set of useful hotkeys and features for tokens.

 Allows players to flip their own tokens and add an AFK status indicator to them using easy and configurable shortcuts.